trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/README.md

 ## About this Project
 This project, **Domain-Specific Llama SFT for Generative AI Q&A** was developed following my participation in the **AWS ASEAN LLM League 2025**, an enriching experience hosted by **AI Singapore** and **AWS** for the ASEAN regions.

-The core objective of this initiative is to demonstrate the effectiveness of Supervised Fine-Tuning (SFT) on a Llama model to create a highly specialized generative AI Q&A system for a specific domain.
+The core objective of this initiative is to demonstrate the effectiveness of Supervised Fine-Tuning (SFT) on a Llama model to create a highly specialized Q&A system within the domain of generative AI sub-topics.

 The AWS ASEAN LLM League competition centers around fine-tuning models with AWS services.
-For my project, however, I'm exploring and utilizing Nebius AI for this purpose.
+For my project, however, I'm exploring and utilizing [Nebius AI Studio](https://studio.nebius.ai/) for this purpose.

 ---